workflowhub-eu/about/community.md

 Anyone can [join the WorkflowHub club](https://github.com/workflowhub-eu/about/issues/1)!
 Either sign up on GitHub [issue #1](https://github.com/workflowhub-eu/about/issues/1) or join the [next call](https://s.apache.org/workflowhub-minutes) and introduce yourself.

 See [acknowledgements](acknowledgements.md/#workflowhub-club) for a complete list of participants in the WorkflowHub Club.

+## Code of conduct

+This project has a [Code of Conduct](https://github.com/workflowhub-eu/about/blob/master/CODE_OF_CONDUCT.md) to ensure interactions are friendly, respectful and inclusive.
+You can contact <info@esciencelab.org.uk> if you have any concerns or questions.